 When block salt first hit the market, it was sold in cardboard boxes and only one pack has survived the years which we presented to Harvey a few years ago as thanks for all his support.
 Harvey’s traditional softener competitors tried for years to disrupt block salt softener sales by telling customers that the cost of block salt would just go up exponentially once the customer had a block salt softener.
 However, quite the opposite has happened.
 Harvey surprised the market by making sure that regardless of what happens to salt pricing in the UK, block salt prices haven’t gone up.

 It is at this point that the whole discussion on salt for softeners becomes a little bit more complicated.

 Water softener salt should be Food Grade salt which is a crystalline product consisting predominantly of sodium chloride.
 Most food-grade salt is evaporated salt with salt is heated and evaporated to crystallise the salt.

-Put simply, water softener salt is then graded into two categories; Grade A and Grade B
+Put simply, water softener salt is then graded into two categories:

 How Grade A PDV salt is typically created?

-…and then that brine is evaporated into large scale evaporators using heat from natural gas for Grade A salt, and natural solar heat in Grade B salt.
+The brine is then evaporated into large scale evaporators using heat from natural gas for Grade A salt, and natural solar heat in Grade B salt.